anilmahto/dmbi/Viva.md

 Can you tell me about ethics in data mining ?

 Define decision support system ?
+A Decision support system is a computerized software based system which is interactive and help manage in decision making process
 How data mining is used in retail industry ?